• Thanksgiving Recipes

 Ingredients

-• 3-4 pounds bone-in chicken breasts, skin on about 4 pieces chicken breast
+• 3-4 pounds bone-in chicken breasts, skin on 4 individual chicken breasts or 2 whole chicken breasts, to split.

 • 1 ½ tablespoons olive oil